hermeslm/ods-lib/README.md

 ## Getting Started

-To get you started you can simply clone the angular-component-seed repository and install the dependencies:
+Documentation will be coming soon.

+### Install the dependencies:

 ### Prerequisites